Salakche/Fine-tuning/README.md

 # Fine-tuning

-## Project: Fine-Tuning LLaMA3-8B for a Honeypot
+## Project: Fine-Tuning LLaMA3-8B for my Honeypot

 In this project, I am fine-tuning the **LLaMA3-8B** model.
 Since I am working with a single Kaggle GPU, I am using Meta's **LoRA** (Low-Rank Adaptation) method to optimize training efficiency.